-In this article I’ll dive into how holiday shopping is going to change during COVID-19 and show you the options you have to manage shopping-related distractions in your business this year.
+In this article, I’ll dive into this phenomenon and show you the options you have to manage shopping-related distractions in your business this year.

-Before we go over your options for managing the productivity of employees I’d like to go over how holiday shopping is going to look this year compared to previous years.
-After all, with the COVID-19 pandemic continuing well past the holidays it’s clear that Black Friday shopping is going to be a little different in 2020.
+Before we go over your options for managing the productivity of employees I’d like to go over how holiday shopping has evolved since COVID-19.

-The temptation to shop online during work hours is going to be even greater this year than previous years thanks to the dramatic increase in employees working from home.
+The temptation to shop online during work hours is greater than ever thanks to the dramatic increase in employees working from home.
 After all, being away from the office limits the risk of being caught browsing Amazon when they would normally be expected to stay focused on their tasks.

-Starting holiday deals in October has been a huge trend this year.
+Starting holiday deals in October has been a huge trend.
 For example, Walmart hosted a shopping event called “Big Save” from Oct.
 11 to Oct.
-15. They’ve also spread out three distinct savings events throughout November, with each event focused on different categories of products.
+15 2020.
+They had also spread out three distinct savings events throughout November, with each event focused on different categories of products.

-Retailers will continue spreading out their Black Friday/Cyber Monday deals throughout all of November and December to reduce the amount of people congregating inside of their retail stores simultaneously.
-This strategy will also prove helpful for addressing supply chain delays caused by COVID-19.
+Retailers will likely continue spreading out their Black Friday/Cyber Monday deals throughout all of November and December.

-With this in mind the holiday sales season has become less of a day/week and more of a multi-month endeavour.
+With this in mind, the holiday sales season has become less of a day/week and more of a multi-month endeavor.
 While this may reduce the urgency that employees feel you should still plan ahead to address any concerns you may have about shopping during work hours.